lsindelar-schueco/test-doc/docs/article.md

 # Article

-This file contains information articles.
+This file contains information about articles.

 ## Table of Contents
 * TOC